BloomBooks/bloom-parse-server/README.md

      - the email address to receive new book notifications

    - EMAIL_REPORT_BOOK_RECIPIENT

      - the email address to receive book concern reports from bloomlibrary.org users

+   - publicServerURL

+     - probably obsolete now that we don't use the built-in email feature; currently the same as SERVER_URL

 4. In the App Service's Deployment settings, add a slot for staging and point that staging app service at this github repository, with the appropriate branch.
 A few minutes later, parse-server will be running on the staging app service.